shlomif/shlomif/README.md

 and recommend every man, woman, of any age, to follow suit.
 ["I am my brothers' keeper."](https://en.wikipedia.org/wiki/Cain_and_Abel).

-My current (2021) mid-term objective is to ["Commercial Real Person Fan Fiction (RPFs), crossovers and parodies as 2021 geek/hacker imperatives for revitalising the film industry"](https://www.shlomifish.org/philosophy/culture/case-for-commercial-fan-fiction/) or **Promoting Commercial Fanfiction** for short.
+My current (2021) mid-term objective is:

+* ["Commercial Real Person Fan Fiction (RPFs), crossovers and parodies as 2021 geek/hacker imperatives for revitalising the film industry"](https://www.shlomifish.org/philosophy/culture/case-for-commercial-fan-fiction/) (or **Promoting Commercial Fanfiction** for short).